|

 x is P. See the documentation

-for further discussion of the gamma
+for routine gamma for further discussion of the gamma

 distribution.

-uses bisection and modified regula falsi
+inverseGamma uses bisection and modified regula falsi

 to invert the distribution function, which is evaluated using method

-scalar value representing the
+p - a double scalar value representing the

-probability at which the function is to be evaluated.a
+probability at which the function is to be evaluated.a - a double scalar value representing the

 shape parameter.
 This must be positive.

-scalar value.
+double scalar value.
 The probability

 that a gamma random variable takes a value less than or

-equal to this returned value is p
+equal to this returned value is p.

-.public static double inverseGeometric(double r, double p)
+public static double inverseGeometric(double r,

-- a double
+r - a double scalar value representing

 the probability for which the inverse

-geometric function is to be evaluatedp
+geometric function is to be evaluatedp - an int scalar value representing the probability parameter

 for each independent trial (the probability of success for each